-3) Day 2: Replace with a freshly prepared medium containing the corresponding concentration of the drug.
-Make three parallel samples for each concentration.

-4) Then replace with fresh media containing drugs every 3-4 days.

-5) Living cell counts are performed at a fixed cycle (e.g., every 2 days) to determine the appropriate concentration.
+- 3) Day 2: Replace with a freshly prepared medium containing the corresponding concentration of the drug.
+Make three parallel samples for each concentration. - 4) Replace with fresh media containing drugs every 3-4 days. - 5) Living cell counts are performed at a fixed cycle (e.g., every 2 days) to determine the appropriate concentration to prevent the growth of untransfected cells.
 Choose the minimum concentration which kills the majority of cells within an ideal number of days (usually 7-10 days), as the working concentration for screening stable cell line.

-3. Screening of stable cell lines
+4. Screening of stable transfected cells